eighties8/OvulationDateCalculator/README.md

 # Ovulation Date Calculator

-A mobile-first, responsive web application built with Next.js and Tailwind CSS to help women calculate their ovulation dates and fertile windows.
+A mobile-first, responsive web application built with Next.js and Tailwind CSS to help women calculate their ovulation dates and fertility windows.

 ## Features